SpartanWorks/spartan-sensor-mesh/README.md

 ## Development

-You can run the frontend locally against a sensor in the following way:
+You can run the UI locally against a sensor in the following way:

 ```
 SERVER="http://address.of.server:port" npm run build:watch
 ```

-Then your frontend will be avaliable under http://localhost:8888 and pointing to `$SERVER` with automatic reload of the code changes and sourcemaps in place.
+Then the UI will be avaliable under http://localhost:8888 and pointing to `$SERVER` with automatic reload of the code changes and sourcemaps in place.

-The backend can be monitored by hooking it up with a serial cable, and running the serial monitor:
+The `device` backend can be monitored by hooking it up with a serial cable, and running the serial monitor:

 ```
 pio run -t monitor